About the Author

 Uyless Black is the author of forty books and hundreds of essays and journal articles.
 He graduated from the University of New Mexico with a degree in Psychology.
 He completed graduate work in computer systems at American University and the Stonier Graduate School of Banking at Rutgers University.

 As an officer in the U.S. Navy, Black was awarded the Navy Commendation Medal for his service in Vietnam.
 He also served as an intelligence officer at the Defense Intelligence Agency, where he worked with computers to classify and disseminate information on Soviet and Chinese military systems.
 Later, he designed systems simulating naval engagements between U.S. and Sino/Soviet fleets.
 While working at the Federal Reserve as a software developer, he wrote the first computer program that simulated the nation’s money supply.
 During this time, he published a landmark article on the use of Gestalt psychology in the design of software code.

-Black was one on the first writers to publish books on the Internet and its architecture, and spent several years conducting lectures around the globe on Internet protocols.
+Black was one on the first writers to publish books about the Internet and its architecture, and spent several years conducting lectures around the globe on Internet protocols.
 The prefaces of several of his books draw analogies between wild life and communications networks (see picture), and have attracted many comments from readers.
 He founded several companies specializing in advanced communications technology.
 He served as an Assistant Director, as well as ombudsman, for the Federal Reserve Board, and Senior Vice President at the Dallas Federal Reserve Bank.

 He continues to write parody and social comment on the goings-on of the most interesting species on earth: the human race.